winitzki/talks/README.md

 ### Summary

+* The meaning of "declarative programming": a domain-adapted executable specification language

+* Examples of declarative and nondeclarative code in Fortran and Haskell

 * What is "logic programming" and "constraint programming"

-* Prolog in a nutshell
+* Prolog in a nutshell: a declarative language for logic puzzles

 * How Prolog "makes pointers safe"

+* Prolog's legacy: pattern-matching, user-defined infix syntax, recursive data structures, and SQL

-* Why Prolog was the ultimate scripting language for AI (backtracking search, interpreters, and DSLs for free)
+* Why Prolog was the ultimate scripting language for AI (backtracking search, parsers, and DSLs for free)

 * What is "functional-logic programming" (a taste of the programming languages Mercury and Curry)

 [Talk slides](prolog/prolog_talk.pdf)